This has been a post much asked for on Twitter, so I thought it was time to share my experience of having a tattoo laser removed.

 After the first session:

-The tattoo itself looked white for about an hour.
-The skin around the tattoo looked red for a good few days!
+The tattoo itself looked white for about an hour and the skin around the tattoo looked red for a good few days!
 Unfortunately I didn’t take any photos straight afterwards as I went shopping in town which turned out to be a stupid idea.
 In the hours afterwards, it started feeling really hot and I ended up being at a friend’s house without my bra on having hot and cold flushes while I pathetically whimpered on her sofa holding a wet paper towel to my tattoo.
 I cannot begin to tell you how sexy I am sometimes!

 One to two weeks after the first session: